PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 - Adoption of paid tiers
 - Combined use of multiple features

 In PostHog, for example, power users leverage [HogQL](/docs/hogql) to go beyond the basics exposed by our UI.
 In the heyday of Twitter, power users, already posting a lot, began to write lengthy, viral threads.
+For Airbnb, it's the both the hosts who manage multiple properties, and the 99th percentile of customers who book the most trips.
+There can be more than one type of power user.

 We'll talk through some power user signals you can detect using PostHog, then explore example queries to let you surface these users on an ongoing basis.